Ultimate Guide to Things to do in Stratford Ontario

 Learn to Cook with Stratford Chefs School

 If you love to cook and are looking for a unique experience in Stratford then this is for you!
 At the Stratford Chef School you can learn from world renowned chefs how to cook everything from fabulous dishes to specific items or even create a whole meal itself.
-From spring through summer the Chef School offers Open Kitchen Cooking classes for the public.
-You can check out the list of classes, events and more here.

 Travel Tips for Planning a Trip to Stratford